Skip to main content

 MORE EXAMPLES:

-• LLM powered tools
+• LLM powered

 In practice, you can kind of already try it!
 Blender for example is equipped with very extensive python API that allows to operate it through code, so there are couple chatGPT-like assistant tools available already.
 This is an unavoidable trend.
 Everywhere there is code, LLMs will likely show some practical use cases.